thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration.md

 During the *Local Build* and *Commit Build* only Unit Tests are executed together with a small simple smoke test suite.
-This smoke test suite performs a few simple integration and acceptance tests to make sure the most commonly used features are not broken.
+This smoke test suite performs a few simple Integration and Acceptance Tests to make sure the most commonly used features are not broken.
 To commit frequently into mainline, we need to run these tests repeatedly.
 Therefore, they should be very fast.
 The rest of the Integration Tests and the Automated Acceptance Tests will run in later